grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.agent.md

 ---

 # prometheus.exporter.agent
-The `prometheus.exporter.agent` component collects and expose metrics about the agent itself.
+The `prometheus.exporter.agent` component collects and exposes metrics about the agent itself.
 The `prometheus.exporter.agent` component can only appear once per configuration file, and a block label must not be passed to it.